Jomietk/hugin_code/README.md

 # hugin_code

-Code using Hugin software https://www.hugin.com/
+Code using Hugin python API https://www.hugin.com/

-It can be use to build Naive bay model or other models and do prediction using StratifiedShuffleSplit cross validation.
+It can be used to build Naive Bay model or other models and do prediction using StratifiedShuffleSplit cross-validation.